-Associate of Applied Science in Health Information Technonogy
+Associate of Applied Science in Health Information Technology

-Courses in Health Information Technology prepare students to become health information
+Courses in Health Information Technology prepares students to become health information

 specialists.
 The health information technician (HIT) is a professional with a diverse